Make a big impact without paying more or sacrificing performance by ensuring your specification provides an incentive for drywall with:

 All drywall, also known as gypsum board or wallboard, is comprised of a mineral core of gypsum with a small percentage of additives and a facing material.
 In boards intended for interior use the facing is most commonly paper.

 The Healthy Building Network’s guidance on healthier drywall focuses on the core of the boards: the gypsum itself.

 The nature of drywall gypsum varies widely between companies, regions of the country and individual plants where the boards are made.
 This is because gypsum is sourced through several avenues:

 - Natural gypsum is mined or quarried from the earth and ground into a powder.

 - Synthetic gypsum is created from environmental control systems installed in the smokestacks of coal-fired power plants.
-These systems capture particles from coal burning as they travel through the smokestack or flue.
-This becomes synthetic or flue-gas desulfurization (FGD) gypsum, which is considered pre-consumer recycled content.
+These systems capture particles and gases including sulfur dioxide as they travel through the smokestack or flue.
+The sulfur dioxide is reacted with limestone and water to become synthetic or flue-gas desulfurization (FGD) gypsum, which is considered pre-consumer recycled content.